-Credit risk capital requirement = Exposure value x Risk weighting x 8%.
+Credit risk capital requirement = Exposure value x Risk weighting\ x 8%.

-The risk weighting applied will vary depending on whether the asset is retail or wholesale.
+\ The risk weighting applied will vary depending on whether the asset is retail or wholesale.
 For retail assets, variables such as loan to value and security will impact the risk weighting.
 Wholesale assets are dependent on counterparty, duration and credit rating.

 The primary source for obtaining information on counterparties' creditworthiness is External Credit Assessment Institutions (ECAIs).
 There have been no changes to the ECAIs during the year and the Society continues to use two ECAIs to assign credit quality steps for short and long term investments; namely Moody's Investors Service (Moody's) and Fitch Group (Fitch).
-Unrated counterparties may be approved by the Board Risk Committee (BRC).
+Unrated counterparties may be approved by the Board Risk Committee.

-Credit ratings are reviewed regularly and a list of relevant changes provided to the monthly Credit Committee.
-Where ratings fall below the minimum criteria for a counterparty, the recommendation for managing the exposure will be escalated through the Assets and Liabilities Committee (ALCO) and Executive Risk Committee (ERC) to BRC.
+Credit ratings are reviewed regularly, and a list of relevant changes provided to the monthly ALCO.
+Where ratings fall below the standard minimum criteria for a counterparty limit, management will propose action for managing the exposure, which will be escalated through the ALCO and ERC to BRC.
 In addition to credit ratings, The Nottingham may also consider other factors when determining credit worthiness, such as capital adequacy, financial performance, non-performing loans and key market metrics.